Teaching

 You will meet with your personal academic tutor 4 times in year one and 3 times in year 2.

 At the core of the Nursing Associate programme is learning in a range of clinical settings, learning in the real world which facilitates work-readiness, personal and professional development.
 Mandatory practice learning equates to 50% of the programme credit for each year.
-Nursing Associate placements will be arranged by the Work-Based Learning Support Office (WBSLO) and will run throughout each semester across the year, with experiences normally in a minimum of two practice placements each year.
+Nursing Associate placements will be arranged by the Placement Support Team: Nursing, Midwifery, and Allied Health (PLAST) and will run throughout each semester across the year, with experiences normally in a minimum of two practice placements each year.
 The use of ‘spokes’ will also maximise the learning opportunities offered by diverse and non-traditional settings, offering exposure to opportunities to care for people across the lifespan, with mental and physical health needs and learning disabilities.
-Enhanced learning days rooted in clinical practice, provide opportunities to consolidate learning, provide opportunity for reflection, complete project activities and inter-professional learning opportunities and seek additional support as necessary to promote inclusive learning in the practice setting
+Enhanced learning days rooted in clinical practice, provide opportunities to consolidate learning, provide an opportunity for reflection, complete project activities and inter-professional learning opportunities and seek additional support as necessary to promote inclusive learning in the practice setting

 While on placement you are supernumerary and are supported by a practice supervisor and assessed by a practice assessor, both having undergone appropriate preparation for their roles.
-Further support is provided by the zoned academic for the setting, the inter-professional team, a nominated person (usually a member of the practice education team) and an academic assessor allocated for each part of the programme.
+You are also supported within the clinical environment by your academic assessor (who is usually your personal academic tutor) and a nominated person from the practice education team.
 You will have access to the internet and library resources whilst on placement.

-You will be provided with opportunity to complete skills and simulated learning activities.
-All skills and simulation activities involve a range of people including students, peers, service users/carers, practitioners, technicians, academics and includes role play, ‘hands on’ practical skills sessions using a range of simulation manikins, video recording and playback.
-Formative feedback on performance is provided to facilitate safe and effective support for essential skills development, in state-of-the art simulation suites, replicating hospital and community practice learning environments.
-You will be allocated 2 weeks (37 hours per week) in each year for skills and simulation teaching.
+You will be provided with the opportunity to complete skills and simulated learning activities.
+All skills and simulation activities involve a range of people including students, peers, service users/carers, practitioners, technicians, academics and includes role-play, hands-on practical skills sessions using a range of simulation manikins, video recording and playback.
+Formative feedback on performance is provided to facilitate safe and effective support for essential skills development, in state-of-the-art simulation suites, replicating hospital and community practice learning environments.
+You will be allocated 2 weeks (37 hours per week) each year for skills and simulation teaching.